 - Don't include user information: check this box if you're not interested in seeing user information (user names) as part of the produced data

-- Exclude lists: For the "Modern list and library experience" scan you can exclude lists which are only blocked due to an OOB reason
+- Exclude lists: For the "Modern list and library experience" scan you can exclude lists that are only blocked due to an OOB reason

-- Export page details: By default the scan is not exporting detailed web part information (web part properties) as that dataset can be huge.
+- Export page details: By default the scan isn't exporting detailed web part information (web part properties) as that dataset can be huge.
 Check this box if you would like to have the full web part option data

-- Disable feedback: the scanner will send anonymous feedback to Microsoft to help improve the scanner.
-If you don't like that then feel free to check this box
+- Disable feedback: the scanner will send feedback to Microsoft to help improve the scanner.
+If you don't like that, then feel free to check this box

 - Separator: the default separator for the generated CSV files is a comma, but you can change this to semi-colon if you would prefer that

-Step 4: Launch a scan using command line
+Step 3 (alternative option): Launch a scan using command line

 SharePoint.Modernization.Scanner.exe -t <tenant> -i <clientid> -s <clientsecret>